 An OSGD server can be stand-alone or several servers can be grouped to an OSGD array.
 Whereby an OSGD array can also be distributed over several data centers.

 Two OSGD arrays, each with four OSGD servers represent independent access platforms, such as for internal pUsers and external pUsers.
-Three Visulox systems can be spread.
+Three VISULOX systems can be spread.
 This allows the pUsers in OSGD array 1 to cooperate with pUsers in OSGD Array 2.
-In the Visulox Management Desk, all users both from OSGD array 1 as well as from OSGD array 2 can be seen.
+In the VISULOX Management Console, all users both from OSGD array 1 as well as from OSGD array 2 can be seen.